 - Amniotomy.
 In some cases, your doctor will rupture the amniotic sac with a special perforating instrument.
 When the amniotic sac ruptures naturally, this is known as your “water breaking,” and it is usually followed by the start of labor.
 An amniotomy can be performed to start labor or to intensify contractions.
 However, if labor does not start within a few hours of an amniotomy, your baby may be at risk of infection.

 - Oxytocin.
 This is a naturally-produced hormone that directly causes uterine contractions.
-Oxytocin can also be administered by a healthcare provider to induce labor or speed along its progression.
-After administering oxytocin, you can expect contractions to begin in about a half hour.
+Oxytocin can also be administered by a healthcare provider to induce labor or speed along with its progression.
+After administering oxytocin, you can expect contractions to begin in about a half-hour.

 - Walking or changing positions.
 Motion and gravity may work together to kickstart the process.

 - Having sex.
 Semen actually contains trace amounts of prostaglandins which may soften the cervix.